The Calendar Islands Yawl 16

 Idea for beach cruising due to its light weight, capacity and ease of handling

-- Kits available for either a centerboard or a daggerboard, with mizzen or no mizzen
+Kits available for either a centerboard or a daggerboard, with mizzen or no mizzen

-Advanced beginner level build for someone who has built a boat or a motivated first-timer
+Advanced beginner level build, so someone who is a motivated first-timer can built this boat

 The Calendar Islands Yawl was born out of the waters around the rocky coast of a Maine.
-She came from a lines plan I drew in 2010 for a much bigger boat, 18'8" x 6'6", which was intended to be more of a dayboat What happened is that my friend and former Goat Island Skiff sailor-extraordinaire, Christophe Matson, put a bug in my ear that we small-boat sailors needed something round-bilged and shaped more appropriately for Maine waters than the venerable flat-bottomed Goat Island Skiffs we were using, but it had to retain the simplicity, lightness, and performance of the Goat.
+She came from a lines plan I drew in 2010 for a much bigger boat, 18'8" x 6'6", which was intended to be more of a dayboat.
+What happened is that my friend and former Goat Island Skiff sailor-extraordinaire, Christophe Matson, put a bug in my ear that we small-boat sailors needed something round-bilged and shaped more appropriately for Maine waters than the venerable flat-bottomed Goat Island Skiffs we were using, but it had to retain the simplicity, lightness, and performance of the Goat.
 Sometimes you end up with a very different boat than what inspired a project!
 Yet we got light, simple, and fast!